d3/d3-scale/README.md

 <a name="point_range" href="#point_range">#</a> <i>point</i>.<b>range</b>([<i>range</i>])

-If *domain* is specified, sets the scale’s domain to the specified two-element array of numbers.
+If *range* is specified, sets the scale’s range to the specified two-element array of numbers.
 If the elements in the given array are not numbers, they will be coerced to numbers.
 If *range* is not specified, returns the scale’s current range, which defaults to [0, 1].

 <a name="point_rangeRound" href="#point_rangeRound">#</a> <i>point</i>.<b>rangeRound</b>([<i>range</i>])